The ARC Centre of Excellence in Population Ageing Research (CEPAR) invites you to celebrate the Centre’s many achievements at the

 Leighton Hall, John Niland Scientia Building, UNSW Sydney

-- highlights from the CEPAR research program;
+- research highlights and outcomes from the CEPAR research program;

 - stakeholder engagement, research translation and resources developed; and